 CDC: Before planning any trip, always check the CDC’s website for any vaccinations you may need for a trip.
 There are several countries that will prevent you from entering the country if you do not have vaccination certificates.
-CDC also has an up-to-date Health notices around the world.
+CDC also has up-to-date Health notices around the world.

-State Department: For Visas, and other related travel documents, always check State Department’s website to see what’s required.
+State Department: For Visas, and other related travel documents, always check the State Department’s website to see what’s required.

 Global Entry: A US Customs program that will help expedite your pre-clearance process at the custom’s line.
 In order to qualify for Global Entry, one must complete an application followed by an interview before being accepted to the program – the fee is around $100, and your membership will last for five years.
 It also includes TSA Pre-membership which will make the checkpoints a little better.
 Check out the website for more detailed (and better) information.